jeffbrannon/mosquitwojs/README.md

 The linked object can not be directly accessed.
 It must be linked to another linked object.
 #### internal
 The linked object can only be accessed from within another linked objected within the same module.
+#### observableMethods
+Register methods to be observed and executed by executing the $next method.
+See Observable Methods below

 ## Dependency Injection